 masteris the default branch) you want to use.

-For example, to use the first milestone release of version 4.2.0, execute the following command:
+For example, to use the 3.x version of source code, execute the following command:

 Downloading the project as a

 To download the Liferay Faces project as a

 Click on the branch drop-down menu and select the branch or tag for the version of the project that you’d like to use.

 Click on the Clone or download → Download ZIP button on that right side of the page to download the